What is fermentation and are fermented foods beneficial for me?

 • Lactic acid fermentation: fermentation by lactic acid-producing bacteria (LAB) that create lactic acid from naturally occurring sugars in foods, such as the lactose in dairy products to make yogurt.

 • Acetic acid fermentation: acetic acid production is actually a two-step process.
 The first step is the creation of alcohol by yeasts.
-And the second step is fermentation of the alcohol by acetic acid-producing bacteria, such as the creation of apple cider vinegar.
+And the second step is the fermentation of the alcohol by acetic acid-producing bacteria, such as the creation of apple cider vinegar.

 Top 10 Fermented Foods (List)